l-teles/steampipe-plugin-detectify/docs/tables/detectify_ip.md

 This table contains information about IP addresses monitored and scanned for vulnerabilities by Detectify.

+> The `token_v3` argument is required to use this table, meaning you need to create an API key for v3 on Detectify.

 ## Examples

 ### List all IP Addresses